 Did you know that in addition to paying your income taxes, you are also required by the BIR to register and maintain books of accounts for your business?

-Whether you’re a large corporation, a person practicing your profession, or a simple freelancer, you are required to keep a set of official records of all your business-related transactions.
+Whether you’re a large corporation, a person practicing your profession, or a freelancer, you must keep official records of all your business-related transactions.

-The BIR wants you to keep a record of your accounts so that it can also monitor your business transactions.
-Through your books of accounts, the BIR can easily find out whether your business is earning or not.
+The BIR wants you to keep a record of your accounts to monitor your business transactions.
+Through your books of accounts, the BIR can quickly determine whether your business is earning.
 It can then discover if you are paying the correct taxes for your business.

 Are you overwhelmed by the number of BIR books of accounts that need to be filled up?
-This article simplifies everything so you can start keeping a record of your accounts in no time.
+This article simplifies everything so you can keep a record of your accounts in no time.

 Table of Contents